superjamie/rocswap/README.md

 - https://github.com/mostlygeek/llama-swap

+## Requirements

+Linux with the `amdgpu` driver ROCm interface enabled.
+Debian Bookworm Backports and Debian Trixie/Sid come with this already done.
+Maybe Ubuntu 24.04 (let me know?).
+For other distros you might need to use the `amdgpu-install` script from the AMD website.

+If using Debian, make sure your GPU is on the [supported GPU list](https://salsa.debian.org/rocm-team/community/team-project/-/wikis/Supported-GPU-list) in Trixie/Sid.
+The Bookworm Backports kernel has the same support level as Trixie.

+Add your user to the `video` and `render` groups on your system: `usermod -aG video,render "$USER"`.
+Log out and log in again.
+Confirm with the `groups` command.

 ## Instructions

-You need Linux with the `amdgpu` driver ROCm interface enabled.
-Debian Bookworm Backports comes with this already done.
-For other distros you might need to use the `amdgpu-install` script from the AMD website.

 Look up your GPU in the [LLVM amdgpu targets](https://llvm.org/docs/AMDGPUUsage.html#processors) and replace my `gfx1010` in the `Containerfile` with your GPU's architecture name.